uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 Note that cordova-lib functions **are asychronus** and so you need to include the Gulp callback function passed into your task as an argument to your last API call.

-To see the example above in action you will need to install some other npm pacakges.
-Create a simple [package.json](http://go.microsoft.com/fwlink/?LinkID=533781) file with a minimum of the following in it that is also in the root of your Cordova project:
+To see the example above in action you will need to install some additional npm pacakges.
+Create a simple [package.json](http://go.microsoft.com/fwlink/?LinkID=533781) file with a minimum of the following in it that is in the root of your Cordova project:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {